andreacasalino/FBX_toolkit/READ_ME_INSTRUCTION.txt

  See the examples provided.

-All samples are contained in the folder Usages, as .bat files.
+All samples are contained in the folder Usage, as .bat files.